- Replacing Your Church Video Projector

-About a year ago the bulb in our antique video projector burned out.
+About a year ago the bulb in our old video projector burned out.
 After scouring the internet for a replacement bulb, I found out that replacing the bulb would cost us just under $400.00.

 This article is a breakdown of what I learned when looking for our next church video projector.
 I hope that my time and research will help you as you are looking for the best video projector for your church.

 So these church video projectors that I will share with you will not break your bank.
-In fact all of them are less expensive than the replacement bulb for our old church video projector.
+In fact, all of them are less expensive than the replacement bulb for our old church video projector.

-How To Choose The Best Projector For A Small Church
+How To Choose A Projector For Church

 I believe that the best means the best for your church.
 Every church is different.
 Every church has different needs.
 So I am going to try to help you find what is the best video projector for your church, not the top projector with all the bells and whistles.

-Because of that there are some things you should consider before buying a video projector for your church.
+Because of that, there are some things you should consider before buying a video projector for your church.
 Let’s talk about each one below.

-What Will You Be Using Your Projector For?
+What Are You Using Your Projector For?

 As illogical as this may seem, the first thing you need to consider is what are you using the church video projector for?
 Is it for song lyrics?
 Is it for videos?
-Is it for Power Point Presentations?
+Is it for PowerPoint Presentations?
 A projector that is adequate for song lyrics may not have enough video resolution for showing videos.

 What type of software will you be using for your song lyrics?
 What about the video announcements?
-What type of projector is recommended by your media software?
+What kind of projector is recommended by your media software?
 Those are questions you need to ask yourself.